How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-222 is no longer being manufactured for sale in Canada.
-For brands that may still be available, search under ASA - caffeine - codeine.
+222 is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?